-Avondale is a congregation of Christians Loving Each Other (CLEO).
-We are committed to serving God as He has commanded and described within His Word.
+Avondale is committed to serving God as He has commanded and described within His Word.
 Our congregation is filled with strong elders that shepherd the flock, deacons that serve our needs, and a minister that edifies the souls of each member.
 Collectively, we worship, serve, and fellowship with the understanding that comes with knowing God and the love that He has for His people.

 We have no creed.
 We follow the Bible only.
 From God’s word, we see three simple goals:

 We want our worship to be pleasing to God so we look to the Bible to see what the early Christians did.
 When you gather with us on Sunday, this is what you will see.
 If you have any questions, please ask.

 We all sing and praise God with our voices, while we edify and strengthen each other.

 We pray throughout our worship, giving praise and thanks to God for His blessings.

 We take the Lord’s Supper to remember Christ’s sacrifice on the cross that washes away our sins.

 We give a freewill offering to support God’s work.
 Our guests are not expected to give.